oracle-samples/clara-rules/README.md

 The [sensors example](https://github.com/rbrush/clara-examples/blob/master/src/clara/examples/sensors.clj) shows some of these features in action.

+There is also an [example using the Java API](https://github.com/rbrush/clara-examples/tree/master/src/main/java/clara/examples/java), which also demonstrates the use of Java Beans as facts.

 ## The Rules Engine
 Clara implements a variation of the [Rete algorithm](http://en.wikipedia.org/wiki/Rete_algorithm), largely as described in the [Doorenbos paper](http://reports-archive.adm.cs.cmu.edu/anon/1995/CMU-CS-95-113.pdf).
 It does offer some enhancements and optimizations over classic Rete: